Located entirely undercover and close to the city and public transport, it is one of Melbourne’s most popular markets.

 Anytime is a fabulous time at South Melbourne Market.
-Go for to shopping and ramble, discover new fresh produce or simply enjoy the street scene.
+Go for shopping or a ramble, discover new fresh produce or simply enjoy the street scene and nearby cafes.
 Be seen sipping a margarita or eating sensational Spanish, Chinese or Sicilian cuisine under the umbrellas in Cecil Street.

 This walk takes you from the end of the number one tram line at South Melbourne beach along to St. Kilda Pier and the breakwater where the Penguins return at dusk.
 The number of penguins will vary depending on the time of year, which in winter can be from 5.00pm to about 10.00 pm at the height of summer.
 There are a number of transport and add on options included in this post.

 The breakwater is a bit of a surprise to visitors with a location so close to the city for viewing penguins.
 It is a good alternative to making the trek down to Phillip Island where you will find the world famous Penguin Parade and the largest of penguin colonies in Australia.
 Penguins return to shore after feeding in the Great Southern Ocean.
 If on an organised tour to the island [half or full day] or self-guided the travel time will be 90 minutes each way minimum.